osisoft/OMF-Developer-Companion-Guide/docs/OMF_Data_msg.rst

 |                |             |               | static type used by the Asset.                             |
 +----------------+-------------+---------------+------------------------------------------------------------+

-Note that in values array, properties of each asset designated with the ``isindex`` keyword must be unique.
+Note that in the values array, properties of each asset designated with the ``isindex`` keyword must be unique.
-The scope of uniqueness is the producer.
+The scope of uniqueness is the OMF application instance.

 Creating Links
 --------------